 The Hanoi Hilton was depicted in the eponymous 1987 Hollywood movie The Hanoi Hilton.
 Hanoi Tower, built on the site of the infamous prison "Hanoi Hilton"; the entrance to the remaining parts of the prison visible in the foreground.
 By 1996, most of the walls of the Hanoi Hilton had been torn down to make way for new construction.
 Portions of the walls were retained for historical reasons.
 The Vietnamese also have bitter memories of the prison, for many communist revolutionaries were kept and tortured there.
 In 1998, the old front of the prison was painted and restored and the remaining portions of the prison were turned into a tourist site.
 Some of the cells have been opened and considerable information about Vietnamese prisoners is available.
 The information about the U.S. prisoners of war is unreliable.
 There is now a Hilton Hotel in Hanoi, called the Hilton Hanoi Opera Hotel, which opened in 1999.
 It was built decades after the Vietnam War was over, but Hilton carefully avoided reusing the dreaded name Hanoi Hilton.

 Hoa Lo Prison is a historical attraction to many local and foreign visitors.
 You should pay a visit to the prison to experience the history with your own eyes.
+There are many Hanoi city tours or sightseeing tours that include Hoa Lo as a stop in their itineraries.

 More Tourist Attractions In Hanoi: